 Let me explain a bit more.

 The next point is asking the questions.
 As you know your prospect, you can ask him questions in such a way that you can get an answer in your favor.
 Sometimes, it’s better to pre-empt the prospect by answering the questions pro-actively that he may ask.

 Since marketing is all about the trust & building strong relationships, you can give a shred of evidence what you’re saying like other client’s testimonials, previous work, influencer’s testimonials, and social counts, etc. Shortly, I’ll be explaining this all.

 Finally, the stranger whom you drive in your funnel is most likely to click on your CTA.
 (He must be capable of buying from his end!)

 As of now, we have only discussed the analytical part, but the actual work has begun now.
 Here, we’ll review your content & improve your score.

 So, let’s get started.

 The landing page has a lot of elements where optimization & improvements can be done, including a headline, image, form, CTA, color, and font, etc.

-The headline is the most important part of your landing page, and it should attract people & entice to go through.
+The headline is the most critical part of your landing page, and it should attract people & entice to go through.
 Speak the customer’s language here or relate the search queries directly.
 It’ll help you to make people special thus you.

 While writing a headline, take care of a few points listed below.